 When you click on Grades, Canvas takes you to the Default Grade Book View.
 To allow more space on the screen to show your grade book, Canvas collapses the Course Navigation menu.
 To expand or collapse the menu, click the “hot dogs” at the top left.

 Also in the Default Grade Book View, if you mouse over an assignment, a triangle appears.
 Click the triangle to reveal a dropdown menu for that assignment.
 You can mute an assignment, curve grades, or message students who haven’t completed an assignment, haven’t been graded, or those who scored at, above, or below a certain score.
 (Muting an assignment allows you to hide the assignment grade from student view in the grade book).
+In the New Gradebook, hover over an assignment header to reveal the kabob (three vertical dots) menu.

 To add extra time to a student’s quiz, you need the Moderate Quiz tool.
 This tool only appears after you publish the quiz.
 (Remember you can restrict the quiz’s availability to students before you publish.)
 From the Quizzes page, if you click on a published quiz, the next page will list Moderate This Quiz under Related Items on the right hand side.